wavefrontHQ/docs/pages/doc/trace_data_details.md

 A [trace](tracing_basics.html#wavefront-trace-data) shows you how a particular request propagates from one microservice to the next in a distributed application.
 The basic building blocks of a trace are its spans, where each span corresponds to a distinct invocation of an operation that executes as part of the request.

 Spans are the fundamental units of trace data in Wavefront.
 This page provides details about the Wavefront format of a span, as well as the RED metrics that Wavefront automatically derives from spans.
+These details are mainly useful for developers who need to perform advanced customization.

 ## Wavefront Span Format

-A well-formed Wavefront span consists of fields and span tags that capture various attributes.
-These attributes enable Wavefront to identify and describe the span, organize it (possibly with other spans) into a trace, and display the trace according to the service and application that emitted it.
+A well-formed Wavefront span consists of fields and span tags that capture span attributes.
+These attributes enable Wavefront to identify and describe the span, organize it into a trace, and display the trace according to the service and application that emitted it.
 Some attributes are required by the OpenTracing specification and others are required by Wavefront.

 Most use cases do not require you to know exactly how Wavefront expects a span to be formatted:
 * When you instrument your application with a [Wavefront OpenTracing SDK](wavefront_sdks.html#general-purpose-sdks-for-custom-and-runtime-instrumentation) or a [framework-level SDK](wavefront_sdks.html#sdks-for-framework-instrumentation), your application emits spans that are automatically constructed by the Wavefront Tracer.
 (You supply some of the attributes when you instantiate the [ApplicationTags](tracing_instrumenting_frameworks.html#application-tags) object required by the SDK.)
 * When you instrument your application with a [Wavefront core SDK](wavefront_sdks.html#core-sdks-for-sending-raw-data-to-wavefront), your application emits spans that are automatically constructed from raw data you pass as parameters.
 * When you instrument your application with a 3rd party distributed tracing system, your application emits spans that are automatically transformed by the [integration](tracing_integrations.html#tracing-system-integrations) you set up.

 It is, however, possible to manually construct a well-formed span and send it either directly to the Wavefront service or to a TCP port that the Wavefront proxy is listening on for trace data.
-You might want to do this if you instrumented your application with a proprietary distributed tracing system that Wavefront does not provide an integration for.
+You might want to do this if you instrumented your application with a proprietary distributed tracing system.

 ### Span Syntax